afmpjr/afmpjr/README.md

-🛠 Overview (if you wanna know something about me)

 👋 Hi!
 I’m this guy
 👨‍👧‍👦 father of two
 👶 born back in 1983, in Chapada dos Guimarães - MT, Brazil